-Knowing how to use two part epoxy as an adhesive is easy and effective.
-You will need the proper knowledge, the right tools and safety equipment to complete properly.
-Two-part epoxies are ideal for high strength, can be used for multiple applications such as automotive, marine and construction and come in a range of curing times to suit a variety of needs.
+Using two part epoxy as an adhesive is easy and effective.
+You will need the proper knowledge, the right tools, and safety equipment to complete properly.
+Two part epoxies are ideal for its high strength, can be used for multiple applications such as automotive, marine, and construction, and come in a range of curing times to suit a variety of needs.

 Be sure to allow the epoxy joints to dry completely before final sanding and finishing.
-Carefully read manufacturer’s directions and be patient.
-Remove the clamps and sand with 80 grit sandpaper to insure removal of roughness of epoxy finish.
+Carefully read the manufacturer’s directions and be patient.
+Remove the clamps and sand with 80 grit sandpaper to ensure removal of the roughness of the epoxy finish.
 Work up to 180 grit, as you will want to establish a “tooth” with which the final coat of varnish can adhere.
 Clean off sanding sawdust with a clean cloth soaked in acetone or mineral spirits and allow to dry thoroughly.

 Whether the final finish is of paint or varnish, several coats will be necessary for a satisfactory finish.
 If painting, be sure to use a good primer as an undercoat before applying a final paint finish.
 If using varnish, apply the first coat of 50% varnish and 50% mineral spirits.
 When this coat is thoroughly dry, apply the second coat of 75% varnish and 25% mineral spirits.
 Finally, apply a 100% coat of varnish when the previous coat is thoroughly dried.
 For an even smoother finish, rub the varnish coat out with steel wool.